dksifoua/Investment-Management/README.md

-# Investment Management with Python and Machine Learning Specialization
+# Investment Management with Python and Machine Learning

 This specialization has been designed to deliver a broad and comprehensive introduction to modern methods in **Investment Management**, with a particular emphasis on the use of *data science* and *machine learning* techniques to improve investment decisions.